openpaperwork/pyinsane/README.md

 in your temporary directory and a dedicated process.
 To avoid forking other file descriptors from your program, you should initialize pyinsane2 as soon as possible.

+### Note regarding the WIA 2 implementation

+WIA provides one WiaItem2 by possible source (Flatbed, ADF, etc).
+And each of these items has its own properties.

+To make the model consistent with Sane, all the properties have been merged in the same list.
+When you update a property specific to sources, it is updated on all the WIAItem2.
+The update is considered successful if it worked at least on one.

+Some properties are emulated to make the API behavior consistent with the Sane implementation.
+The WIA implementation emulates common Sane options ('tl-x', 'br-x', 'tl-y', 'br-y', 'color', 'mode', 'source').
+If your program must be cross-platform, you are strongly advised to use these emulated options instead of the WIA ones ('xpos', 'ypos', 'xextent', 'yextent', etc).

 ### Other examples